Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation. Unfortunately, it was doomed to fail.

 Common Questions About the Schlieffen Plan

 In World War I, the Schlieffen Plan was conceived by German general General Alfred von Schlieffen and involved a surprise attack on France.
-The plan failed because it wasn’t realistic.
-It would have required a flawless unfolding of events which never occurs in wartime.
+The plan failed because it wasn’t realistic, requiring a flawless unfolding of events which never occurs in wartime.

 The Schlieffen Plan, devised by Germany, was intended to force France into submission and then invade Russia.
 It didn’t work because Russian troops attacked Germany while German troops were busy invading France.